Certified Peer Support Specialist (part time)

 Knowledge Of:

-• Current practices in Peer Support, including ethical guidelines, advocacy, mentoring, group facilitation, and active listening
+· Current practices in Gambling Peer Recovery support, including ethical guidelines, advocacy, mentoring, group facilitation, and active listening.

 Ability To: